Special Weather Statement issued for Chukchi Sea Coast, Eastern Norton Sound and Nulato Hills by NWS - NewsBreak

 weather.gov

-Special Weather Statement issued for Bertie, Camden, Chowan, Eastern Currituck, Pasquotank by NWS
+Winter Weather Advisory issued for Eastern Pendleton, Western Grant, Western Mineral by NWS

-Effective: 2022-12-07 08:12:00 EST Expires: 2022-12-07 09:00:00 EST Urgency: Expected Severity: Minor Certainty: Observed Target Area: Bertie; Camden; Chowan; Eastern Currituck; Pasquotank; Perquimans; Western Currituck PATCHY DENSE FOG ACROSS NORTHEAST NORTH CAROLINA Cameras and observations indicate that there is patchy dense fog across portions of northeast North Carolina...especially near the Albemarle Sound.
-Visibilities are around one half mile in many spots...but could drop to below one quarter mile in a few locations through 9 AM.
-Motorists should be alert for sudden changes in visibility due to the fog.
-Drive at reduced speeds and use low beam headlights only.
+Effective: 2022-12-09 23:23:00 EST Expires: 2022-12-10 10:00:00 EST Urgency: Expected Severity: Minor Certainty: Likely Instruction: Slow down and use caution while traveling.
+Prepare for possible power outages.
+When venturing outside, watch your first few steps taken on steps, sidewalks, and driveways, which could be icy and slippery, increasing your risk of a fall and injury.
+Target Area: Eastern Pendleton; Western Grant; Western Mineral; Western Pendleton WINTER WEATHER ADVISORY REMAINS IN EFFECT UNTIL 10 AM EST SATURDAY * WHAT...Freezing rain likely with occasional freezing drizzle.
+Snow and sleet can also mix in.
+Total ice accumulations of up to one tenth of an inch.
+Most likely ice accumulation will be above 2000 feet.
+Snow accumulations less than one inch. * WHERE...Portions of western Maryland, western Virginia and eastern West Virginia. * WHEN...Until 10 AM EST Saturday. * IMPACTS...Difficult travel conditions are possible.
+Plan on slippery road conditions.
+Road conditions could change between wet and icy due to localized temperature differences.

 weather.gov